-The losses strategy will be reviewed on an annual basis and consultation events will occur biennially.
+The WPD losses strategy is reviewed on an annual basis and stakeholder consultation events will occur biennially.
 This frequency of review is supported by the stakeholders.
-WPD has a range of LCNF and NIA projects that are ongoing which are continuing to provide important new insights from the projects.
-Each year WPD will develop and act on the strategies targeted in this document, obtain new information from the innovation projects, construct new strategies (which may be based on the results of the innovation projects) and then record the progress in the next strategy document.
+WPD has a range of LCNF and NIA projects that are ongoing which are continuing to provide important new insights.
+Each year WPD will develop and act on the strategies targeted in SOHN document, obtain new information from the innovation projects, construct new strategies (which may be based on the results of the innovation projects) and then record the progress in the next strategy document.